seam-project-studios/osiris-ojs/readme.md

 - `onClose`, this callback is provided by OJS for unexpected user connection closing, for clean up tasks that may need to be done

 ## Osiris express
-Osiris comes with hooks to get to the most basic functionality withing express, usage:
+Osiris comes with hooks to get to the most basic functionality within express, usage:
 ```javascript
 const HTTP_PORT = 8080;
 const osiris = require('osiris-ojs');